foghill/Phase2Project/README.md

 Paginate is an awesome package which helps create a page navigation bar

-## App Breakdown
+## App Structure and Components

 ![](rickandmorty.gif)

 The web app is split up across a few different components including but not limited to:

 ### Homepage

-The Homepage is the entry point for the app, and acts as a Character page.
-A Filter component is displayed along the left column which allows a filter functionality to isolate across [Status,Species,Gender]
+The Homepage serves as the main entry point for the app and primarily focuses on character information.
+It features a Filter component that enables users to filter characters based on their status, species, and gender.

-A Navbar displays the other components: Episode and Location.
+A Navbar provides access to additional components, such as Episode and Location pages.

-A Searchbar component is also displayed, allowing the user to search for characters across the entire compendium.
+A Searchbar component allows users to search for specific characters throughout the entire dataset..

+### CharacterContainer Component

+The CharacterContainer component is responsible for displaying a grid of character cards based on the provided search term and handling pagination.

+javascript

-### Characters Cards
+### Character Cards

-Clicking on a character will bring up another component: their specific character attributes

-This includes a dynamic button which renders green if the character is currently alive in the series, or red if the character is dead.
-The other attributes pulled from the API are Gender, Origin, Location and Species.
+Clicking on a character displays a detailed Character Card, which includes dynamic elements such as a colored button indicating the character's current status (green for alive, red for dead).
+Other attributes displayed on the card include Gender, Origin, Location, and Species.

-### Episode
+### Episode Page

-On this component, an accordion on the left hand side allows one to choose any episode across all 51.
-Depending on the episode chosen, the characters that appear in that particular episode will populate the page.
-Character cards can also be accessed through this interface.
+The Episode page offers a left-hand side accordion menu listing all 51 episodes.
+When an episode is selected, the page displays the characters that appear in that particular episode.
+Users can access individual Character Cards through this interface as well.

-### Location
+### Location Page

-Similarly to the episode page, an accordion on the left hand page appears, this time allowing the user to select among all 126 known locations in the series.
-Once a location is chosen, all the characters currently residing in this particular location will populate, and can also be accessed directly through their Character Card.
+Similar to the Episode page, the Location page features a left-hand side accordion menu listing all 126 known locations in the series.
+Upon selecting a location, the page populates with the characters currently residing in that particular location.
+Users can access individual Character Cards directly from this view.

+By leveraging these components, the Rick and Morty Encyclopedia offers an intuitive and engaging way for fans to explore and learn about their favorite show.